Credit: Save Elephant Foundation

 Australian woman shares a hug with a rescued camel

-10. Share the love across the world by visiting an animal sanctuary!
+10. Share the love across the world by visiting an animal sanctuary

 There is good and bad everywhere you go, so why not focus on the good and do what you can to help?
 There are animal sanctuaries and welfare organisations around the world — many that run volunteer programs — why not see if you can get in touch to arrange a visit while you’re in the area?
-Not only can you gain a better understanding of local animal protection issues, but you might find an opportunity to engage with animals in a way that benefits them (and you too!)
+Not only can you gain a better understanding of local animal protection issues, but you might find an opportunity to engage with animals in a way that benefits them (and you too!).

 Be worldly – be kind – be respectful

-It can be difficult being confronted with animal cruelty, no matter where you are.
-It’s important to keep in mind that every country has animal protection issues (and organisations working to address them) — so being aware of the problems, and empowering yourself to help animals in whatever capacity you are able is far more productive than simply attacking or attributing blame to entire countries, races, or cultures.
+Being aware of the problems animals face, and empowering yourself to help them in whatever capacity you are able, is far more productive than attacking or attributing blame to entire countries, races, or cultures.
 Setting a positive example for other countries to follow can be a great way to inspire change overseas!
-Learn more about some of the major issues facing animals in Australia — and how you can help — by heading to our campaigns page.
+Learn more about some of the major issues facing animals in Australia – and how you can help – by heading to our campaigns page.